Frequently Asked Questions

 State-specific Information for Online and Externship Programs:

-Students in the MSPH program currently cannot conduct field placements in Kentucky or North Carolina.
+Students in the MSPH program currently cannot conduct field placements in Kentucky.
 For more information, please contact an admissions representative.
 Students should be aware of additional state-specific information for online programs.

 Can I become a Certified Health Education Specialist while completing this degree?